Satellite-im/warp-docs/tesseract/overview.md

 #### Enabling Autosave

-Tesseract has the ability to autosave when data is being set into the data store.
+Tesseract can autosave when data is being sent into the data store.

 ```rust
 use warp::tesseract::Tesseract;